1. Home

 My electric bill is $290/mo

-A smart home sensor is any device that alerts you to a change in your home’s status through wireless technology, often paired with a smartphone app or other smart device.
-Think of it like your home’s eyes, ears, and nose, providing senses that help to monitor for all kinds of potential issues.
-Connected home sensors serve as valuable protection tools for your home and family, as they can detect when something isn’t operating as it should.
+A smart home sensor alerts you to a change in your home’s status through a smartphone app or other smart device.
+Think of it like your home’s eyes, ears, and nose, monitoring for potential issues.
+Connected home sensors serve as valuable protection for your home and family, as they can detect when something isn’t operating as it should.

-For example, smart home sensors can let you know if your home has too much moisture, that Carbon Monoxide (CO) has been detected, or there is a significant leak in your home.
-When paired with other smart devices, they may even be able to take steps to fix those issues automatically.
+Smart home sensors can let you know if your home has too much moisture, that carbon monoxide has been detected, or there is a significant leak in your home.
+When paired with other smart devices, they may even be able to fix those issues automatically.

-What Are The Different Types Of Smart Home Sensors?
+What Are Different Types of Smart Home Sensors?

-If you are away from your home and something water-related breaks, you wouldn't usually know anything had happened until you opened the door to a house full of water.
-However, excess water in your home doesn’t always mean you have a busted pipe that’s leaking water everywhere.
-It can also mean a slow drip that creates high ambient moisture levels, which can cause your walls and floors to warp, or damage your cabinets and other furniture.
+If you are away from your home and a pipe breaks, you’d likely not know what had happened until you opened the door to a house full of water.
+However, excess water in your home isn’t always as obvious as a busted pipe.
+It can also mean a slow drip that creates high humidity or a leak that’s hidden until your walls and floors warp, or you have damage to cabinets and other furniture.

-A leak sensor or moisture detector can let you know if your home is at risk of a leak or running water issue.
-It works by either detecting water directly, or by being installed in your water supply line to detect unexpected flow or changes in water pressure.
+A leak sensor or moisture detector can let you know if your home has a leak or running water issue.
+It works by either detecting water directly or by being installed in your water supply line to detect unexpected flow or changes in water pressure.

-If the sensor detects a potential problem, it can send an alert to your smartphone app so you can check it out or contact a repair company.
-Some leak detectors can even be set to turn off the flow of water or activate a sump pump to prevent further damage until the issue can be fixed.
+If the sensor detects a problem, it can send an alert to your smartphone app.
+Some leak detectors can turn off the flow of water or activate a sump pump to prevent further damage until the issue can be fixed.

-We recommend installing a smart home water sensor near water heaters, dishwashers, sinks, refrigerators, your washing machine, or any other place at risk for water leakage.
+Smart home water sensors may be useful near water heaters, dishwashers, sinks, refrigerators, washing machines, or any other place at risk for water leakage.
 Getting an early alert from your moisture sensor can mean the difference between a small leak and flooding your house.

 Some of the best water/moisture sensors are made by Flo by Moen, iHome, Fibaro, Proteus, Flume, D-Link, and Phyn.
 DIY smart leak detectors are usually small, battery-powered sensors that can be placed in hard-to-reach areas, and sometimes contain multiple sensors attached to a single device.